 How do I hang things on plaster walls?

 I had to do a little research myself for this one as I’ve never worked with plaster walls.
 They’re often found in older homes, and can be a tricky wall surface to work with.

 Here’s what I learned: most light art can be hung in plaster walls using just one simple screw.
 Nails + plaster aren’t usually a good combo, so stick to screws!
 If you have something heavier, you’ll need to use anchors, just like with drywall.
 The key difference is you don’t want to use self-drilling anchors with plaster walls.
 Grab the kind that require you to pre-drill a hole and tap the anchor into place and you should be good to go!

 I also recommend considering adding a picture rail if you have plaster walls!
 It’s a great way to add some really beautiful visual interest and can make hanging things so much easier.

 What about brick walls/exterior walls?

-You’ll need a masonry bit to pre-drill your holes, and I’d recommend using these anchor screws.
+You’ll need a masonry bit to pre-drill your holes if you’re drilling into brick or concrete.
+I’d recommend using these anchor screws.
 If possible, drill into the mortar and not the brick (it’s easier to drill into, but it’ll also hold up better).